 How to Configure Static Routing in Cisco Packet Tracer

-How to Configure Static Routing on Cisco Router
+How to Set Up Static Routing on a Cisco Router

 There are two types of routing.
 These;